Dark Chocolate Mounds Bar Cookies

 - Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Roll the dough into balls, about 3 Tablespoons of dough each.
-The dough will be crumbly, but the warmth of your hands will allow the balls to stay intact.
+The dough will be crumbly, but the warmth of your hands will help the balls stay together.
 Roll the cookie dough balls to be taller rather than wide, to ensure the cookies will bake up to be thick.
-Put 8 balls of dough onto each cookie sheet.
-Bake the cookies for 11-12 minutes.
-The cookies will look very soft and underbaked when you remove from the oven.
-They will continue to bake on the cookie sheet as they cool.
-Keep on the baking sheet for at least 10 minutes before transferring to a wire rack.
+See this post for more clarity and a photo.
+Place 8 balls of dough onto each cookie sheet.
+Press a few more chocolate chips/chunks on top of the dough balls for looks, if desired.

 - Melt the dark chocolate chips and shortening in a small bowl in the microwave.
 Drizzle on warm or cooled cookies.